AP* Retreat / APNG joint meeting

 Report presented by B.K.Kim

 APTLD next meeting will be held in Malaysia on 14-15 Sept 2002.
-The main topics of this meeting
+The main topics

 are ICANN reform and ccSO.
 AP GAC members have been invited to this APTLD meeting.